pdhoolia/wxo-adk-tutorial/tutorials/02-customer-care-agent/README.md

 # Customer Care Example

-This example was written to simulate a customer care agent for hospital.
-It is capable of querying remote apis with dummy data.
-Key concepts demonstrated here include how the agent tools integrate with enterprise APIs using authentication credentials.
+In this example, we will simulate a customer care agent for a hospital.
+It is capable of querying remote APIs with dummy data.
+Key concepts demonstrated here include:
+- integration with enterprise APIs using authentication credentials.

 The following steps guide you thru this example.